Blueberry Scones with Lemon Glaze

 Step 4: Mix in the Liquid Ingredients

-Be gentle here so you don’t pop all of the blueberries.
-A few of them will likely pop, which will give your dough a few pretty purple streaks.
-But you don’t want them all to pop.
+If you use frozen berries, it can make this dough more moist and tricky to work with.
+Dust more flour on top of the dough as needed to make it manageable.
+Be gentle so you don’t pop all of the blueberries.
+A few of them will likely pop, which will give your dough a pretty purple streak.

 Step 6: Form the Dough